 Uranchimeg Tsultem, Assistant Professor and Edgar and Dorothy Fehnel Chair in International Studies, Herron School of Art + Design, Indiana University–Purdue University Indianapolis

 February 26, 2021

-Images of Afterlifes and Afterworlds in the Islamic Garden
+Images of Afterlives and Afterworlds in the Islamic Garden Study Guide

-Nerina Rustomji, Associate Professor of History, St. John’s University
+Nerina Rustomji, Associate Professor and Chair, History Department, St. John’s University

 March 5, 2021

 Mathematics and the Divine in Islamic Art Study Guide